cyberark/conjur/design/authn_azure/authn_azure_solution_design.md

 Note that `JWT.decode` not only decodes the token but also validates it.
 It gets as input the JWKs retrieved from the provider and validates the signature of the token.
-It also validates the `iss` claim to verify that the token was issued by the correct Azure provider (which is the Oauth 2.0 provider).
+It also validates the `iss` and `aud` claims to verify that the token was issued by the correct Azure provider (which is the Oauth 2.0 provider).

 #### validate_application_identity